 The Mauldin Center Apartments are located on the north side of East Butler Road, is east-central Mauldin.
-Adjacent properties include various businesses, single family homes, and undeveloped land.
+Adjacent properties include various businesses (such as a restaurant, liquor store and gas/convenience store), single family homes, and undeveloped land.

 There are no apparent physical, environmental, or other constraints upon the construction and marketing of the proposed project at this location.